scalio/command-based-architecture/README.md

-Android Command Based Architecture for processing concurent tasks (commands) on single or multiply data
+Android Command Based Architecture for processing concurrent tasks (commands) on single or multiple data sources
 ======================

 ## Features

-This library allows to execute different tasks on different threads and sync them between each other.
+This library supports the execution and synchronization of different tasks on multiple threads.

 Key features in flow control:
-1. Ability to controll if task should ever be executed or skipped based on current data (screen) state.
+1. Ability to control if a task should be executed or skipped based on current data (screen) state.
-2. Ability to controll if task should be executed right now or later based on current data (screen) state.
+2. Ability to control if a task should be executed immediately or delayed based on current data (screen) state.
-3. Ability to block other tasks from execution (postope them) during task execution.
+3. Ability to block/postpone other tasks during task execution.

 Key features in data change:
 Each task has its own lifecycle:
 1. After command was added to the queue - `onCommandWasAdded`
-2. Right before command execution - `onExecuteStarting`
+2. Immediately before command execution - `onExecuteStarting`
-3. Right after succesful execution - `onExecuteSuccess`
+3. Immediately after successful execution - `onExecuteSuccess`
-4. Right after failed execution - `onExecuteFail`
+4. Immediately after failed execution - `onExecuteFail`
 5. Final step of execution (called on any success or fail) - `onExecuteFinished`

 ## Integration with Gradle